rongyidu/usaf-toy-problems/README.md

 ![](https://user-images.githubusercontent.com/40476562/75375842-05cc9b80-5873-11ea-8993-7512958f3488.png)

-7. **Now if you go to your GitHub fork, you'll see an open pull request..
+7. **Now you should see your open pull request.
 There shouldn't be any conflicts, but flag down an instructor if you run into any issues.
 Click "Merge pull request"**

+> If you don't get automatically taken to the merge request page you may need to navigate to your fork and click the Pull Request button again, it should show you a list of all open Pull Requests and you can click it and merge from here!

 ![](https://user-images.githubusercontent.com/40476562/75375926-36acd080-5873-11ea-88a9-f9961b170682.png)